Canner/WrenAI/wren-ai-service/docs/code_design.md

 ```

 - For startup logic, we initialize pipeline components, service containers(which include all services), service metadata(which is some metadata logged for traces inside [Langfuse, an open-source LLM engineering platform](https://langfuse.com/)) and Langfuse.
+- For initializing pipeline components, we are in the progress of supporting multiple LLMs, namely users can choose which LLM is responsible for each pipeline.
+    - You still need to have `.env.dev` locally, then you can prepare `config.yaml` and run `just start`.
 - For shutdown logic, we make sure all Langfuse events are transmitted successfully

 ### Globals

-- The entry point of wren-ai-service is located at [`wren-ai-service/src/globals.py`](../src/globals.py)
+- The file is located at [`wren-ai-service/src/globals.py`](../src/globals.py)
 - You can understand the details of service containers and service metadata here
     - service containers(Other services are not supported in UI yet)
         - SemanticsPreparationService: this is responsible for indexing [MDL](https://docs.getwren.ai/oss/engine/concept/what_is_mdl) to Qdarnt